objcio/articles/2014-12-10-debugging.md

 ### Using the Runtime

-Another way is to hook into the function to add a log statement.
-We could swizzle the class and then call our own code on it.
+Another technique to track method execution is overriding the methods with a log statement before calling super.
 However, manually swizzling just to be able to debug more conveniently isn't really time efficent.
 A while back, I wrote a small library called [*Aspects*](http://github.com/steipete/Aspects) that does exactly that.
 It can be used in production code, but I mostly use it for debugging and to write test cases.
 (If you're curious about Aspects, you can [learn more here.](https://speakerdeck.com/steipete/building-aspects))

 ```objc
 #import "Aspects.h"